evilprince2009/Java-Image-Manipulation/README.md

 - RedDevil (`addRedDevil(String outputImagePath): void`)
 - Sepia (`addSepia(String outputImagePath): void`)

-## Here is how an image lloks like before and after applying the effect
+## Here is how an image lloks like before and after applying the GreenMatrix effect

 ### Before